Robert Cutietta: Composer

 In 2003, upon moving to Los Angeles, he began composing for television and movies.
-His first endeavor was Lost Legends of the West, a 13-episode folk history of the American West that was nominated for two Emmy Awards.
+His first endeavor was Lost Legends of the West, a 13-episode folk history of the American West.
 In 2006, he researched, composed, and orchestrated original and historic music for the documentary Welcome Back Riders.

 Positions

-Cutietta has been a professor of Music from 1981 to the present at Montana State University, Kent State University, The University of Arizona, and (Currently).
-The University of Southern California.
+Cutietta has been a professor of Music at Montana State University, Kent State University, The University of Arizona, and The University of Southern California.

 He served as Dean of the Thornton School of Music for 20 years (four terms) before stepping down in 2022.
 During his time as dean, he was credited with leading the creation of many innovative degrees including a Popular Music, a Redesign of how classical Music is taught, song writing, music production, and Arts Leadership.
+In 2012, he was asked to create the Glorya Kaufman School of Dance, the first new school at USC in 41 years and was appointed as the inaugural Dean.
+He held that position simultaneously with the Thornton Deanship until 2022.

 From 2006 to 2016 he hosted a weekly radio segment on Classical KUSC entitled "Ask the Dean".
+For the 10th Anniversary of the show, he published "Who Knew: Answers to Questions about Classical Music you Never Thought to Ask" which highlighted many of the most interesting questions from the show.
+It was published by Oxford University Press in 2016.